rbms-bsc/DCRMR/_pages/Ppdm/Date-of-distribution.md

 ><CITE>die visitationis Beatae Virginis Mariae [July 2] 1497</CITE>
 >(*Comment*: Day and month follow ecclesiastical calendar)

-<a name="4.215.4.7">4.215.4.7</a> **Multiple adjustments or additions.** If the date of distribution requires more than a single adjustment or addition, provide all the supplied information within the same set of square brackets.
+<a name="4.215.4.7">4.215.4.7</a> **Multiple adjustments or additions**.
+If the date of distribution requires more than a single adjustment or addition, provide all the supplied information within the same set of square brackets.
 Make a [Note on distribution statement](/DCRMR/ppdm/Note-on-distribution-statement/) for source of supplied dates (see [4.216.8.5](/DCRMR/ppdm/Note-on-distribution-statement/#4.216.8.5)).

 ## 4.215.5 Date of distribution supplied from reference sources